Ghadaaldjain/Teck-Stock/README.md

 All data is stored in Azure SQL database and files/images are stored in an Azure Storage Account Containers as blobs for cost optimisation and efficiency.

-Lastly, an Azure Web App was used to host the backend, Leveraging a DevOps feature by using the Web App’s continuous deployment by useing the Web App's deployment center: https://github.com/Ghadaaldjain/DemoBackend
+Lastly, an Azure Web App was used to host the backend, Leveraging a DevOps feature: continuous deployment, by integrating the Web App's Deployment Center with this GitHub repo: https://github.com/Ghadaaldjain/DemoBackend